Amit2197/coffee_shop_full_stack/README.md

 3) Allow the shop baristas to see the recipe information.
 4) Allow the shop managers to create new drinks and edit existing drinks.

-## Tasks
+## Running on local server

-There are `@TODO` comments throughout the project.
-We recommend tackling the sections in order.
-Start by reading the READMEs in:
+Follow the READMEs file:

 1. [`./backend/`](./backend/README.md)
 2. [`./frontend/`](./frontend/README.md)